-The most important classes in the oracle.xml.parser.schema package are described in Table 9-2.
+The most important classes in the oracle.xml.parser.schema package are described in Table 17-2.
 These form the core of most XML schema applications.

-Table 9-2 oracle.xml.parser.schema Classes
+Table 17-2 oracle.xml.parser.schema Classes

-Class/Interface Description Methods XMLSchema Class Represents XML Schema component model.
+Class/Interface Description Methods XMLSchema class Represents XML Schema component model.
 An XMLSchema object is a set of XMLSchemaNodes that belong to different target namespaces.
 The XSDValidator class uses XMLSchema for schema validation or metadata.
-The principal methods are: • get methods such as getElement() and getSchemaTargetNS() get information about the XML schema • printSchema() prints information about the XML schema XMLSchemaNode class Represents schema components in a target namespace, including type definitions, element and attribute delcarations, and group and attribute group definitions.
+The principal methods are: get methods such as getElement() and getSchemaTargetNS() get information about the XML schema printSchema() prints information about the XML schema XMLSchemaNode class Represents schema components in a target namespace, including type definitions, element and attribute delcarations, and group and attribute group definitions.
 The principal methods are get methods such as getElementSet() and getAttributeDeclarations() get components of the XML schema.

+Table 17-2 (Cont.) oracle.xml.parser.schema Classes

-XSDBuilder class Builds an XMLSchema object from an XML schema document.
+Class/Interface Description Methods XSDBuilder class Builds an XMLSchema object from an XML schema document.
 The XMLSchema object is a set of objects (Infoset items) corresponding to top-level schema declarations and definitions.
 The schema document is XML parsed and converted to a DOM tree.
-The principal methods are: build() creates an XMLSchema object. getObject() returns the XMLSchema object. setEntityResolver() sets an EntityResolver for resolving imports and includes.
+The principal methods are: • build() creates an XMLSchema object. • getObject() returns the XMLSchema object. • setEntityResolver() sets an EntityResolver for resolving imports and includes.
+XSDValidator class Validates an instance XML document against an XML schema.

-Table 9-2 (Cont.) oracle.xml.parser.schema Classes

-Class/Interface Description Methods XSDValidator class Validates an instance XML document against an XML schema.
 When registered, an XSDValidator object is inserted as a pipeline node between XMLParser and XMLDocument events handlers.
-The principal methods are: • get methods such as getCurrentMode() and getElementDeclaration() • set methods such as setXMLProperty() and setDocumentLocator() • startDocument() receives notification of the beginning of the document. • startElement() receives notification of the beginning of the element.
+The principal methods are: get methods such as getCurrentMode() and getElementDeclaration() set methods such as setXMLProperty() and setDocumentLocator() startDocument() receives notification of the beginning of the document. startElement() receives notification of the beginning of the element.

-Figure 9-1 depicts the basic process of validating an instance document with the XML Schema processor for Java.
+Figure 17-1 depicts the basic process of validating an instance document with the XML Schema processor for Java.

-XSD Builder XML Schema XML Schema Object PSV DOM + Default value DOM Builder Schema or SAX Validator or Application Parser XMI Instance Document Error Messages
+XSD Builder XML Schema XML Schema Object PSV + Default DOM value Schema DOM Builder or SAX Validator or Application Parser XML Instance Document Error Messages

-Figure 9-1 XML Schema Processor for Java
+Figure 17-1 XML Schema Processor for Java